Marian McDonald, RN, MSN, CIC

 Criteria for Successful Completion

-- Recall and explain each of the six links in the Chain of Infection.
+- Explain each of the 6 links in the Chain of Infection.

-- Discuss safe injection practices and sharps disposal as they relate to patient and worker health.
+- Identify 2 types of vials requiring safe injection practices as they relate to patient and worker health.